mehulagg/gitlab/doc/user/discussions/index.md

 Prerequisites:

-- You must have permissions to reply to an existing thread, or to start a thread from a standard comment.
+- You must have at least the [Guest role](../permissions.md#project-members-permissions).
 - You must be in an issue, merge request, or epic.
 Commits, snippets, and merge request diff threads are not supported.